Lloyds Bank Equity Release Free Valuation – 4.15% APR

 Disadvantages:

-• Interest rates are generally higher than regular mortgages due increased level risk attached them
+• Interest rates are generally higher than regular mortgages due to the increased level risk attached them

 • Fees charged by specialist lenders need taken account when assessing affordability